BigWigsMods/LibSpecialization/.github/README.md

 You should never need to use this.
 LibSpecialization automatically handles re-transmission when group members change spec.

+`LibSpecialization.RegisterPlayerSpecChange(myUniqueTable, function)`

+myUniqueTable - A table that is unique to your addon, so that it can be identified if you ever want to unregister it. function - A function reference, this will run whenever the player's spec changes.
+Nothing is passed to this function, it's just a notification event.

+`LibSpecialization.UnregisterPlayerSpecChange(myUniqueTable)`

+myUniqueTable - The table unique to your addon that you provided when registering.

 ## Example code:

 ```